jakegoldman/final_project_2/README.md

 6/8/17: Jerome fixed numerous bugs that were preventing the program from running
 	At this point it runs, but computation increases with time.
+	Jerome added a zoom feature.
+	Jerome added a highlight with protein name when mouseover feature.